-On this occasion, several roads that border our local nature reserve were also targeted and residents directly encouraged to participate with a concerted publicity campaign in the week prior to the event.
+On this occasion, several roads that border our local nature reserve were also targeted and residents were directly encouraged to participate with a concerted publicity campaign in the week before the event.

 This is an area by the school on Childwall Lane before the cleanup.

 Behind the British Telecom Unit, just by Childwall Abbey School, there were roughly 50 bags of dog poo.